3 Main Diagramming Techniques for Projects

 The semantic for Influence Diagrams are as follows:

 - Octagon indicates objectives or value

-- Rounded triangle indicates function.
+- A rounded triangle indicates the function.

 Now your take on this argument.